 A minimum of three (3) suppliers, one of which should be a minority supplier, if available for that commodity or service, should be included in the bid process.
+If a minority supplier is not contacted the department will be asked to provide justification.
 The form should be sent by mail, fax, email, or Workday Supplier Portal.
 Please remember that all suppliers must receive the same request within the same time frame and be issued the same parameters for bidding.
-The following steps should be followed sequentially to complete the Competitive Quote Bid Process.
+The following steps should be followed sequentially to complete the Competitive Quote Bid Process

 - The department should use the Competitive Quote Bid Form to reduce the risk of protest and increase the integrity of the bid.
 The following information will be required in quote requests, whether the provided form is used or not.

 - UA Little Rock Requestor Contact: Enter contact for the person on campus that will be managing the bid request.